tradecloud/tradecloud-docs-api-v2/api/requests.md

 #### tXML

-The Tradecloud API supports a proprietary XML format, called `tXML`, which is a 1-on-1 translation of the proprietary `TSON` format:
+The Tradecloud API supports a proprietary XML format, called `tXML`, which is a 1-on-1 translation of the proprietary JSON format:

 A POST request has a `tXML` body \(payload\), such as a purchase order sent to the `api-connector` service `order` method: